Long Sequence Hopfield Memory: Introduction

 Unfortunately, a major limitation of the traditional Hopfield Network and related associative memory models is its capacity: the number of memories it can store and reliably retrieve scales linearly with the number of neurons in the network.
 This limitation is due to interference between different memories during recall, also known as crosstalk, which decreases the signal-to-noise ratio.
-Large amount of crosstalk results in the recall of incorrect local minima, which are undesired attractor states of the network commonly referred to as spin glass states \cite{hertz2018introduction,amit1985spin,amit1985infinite,amit1987saturation}.
+Large amounts of crosstalk results in the recall of undesired attractor states of the network \cite{hertz2018introduction,amit1985spin,amit1985infinite,amit1987saturation}.

 Recent modifications of the Hopfield Network, known as Dense Associative Memories or Modern Hopfield Networks (MHNs), overcome this limitation by introducing a strong nonlinearity when computing the overlap between the state of the network and memory patterns stored in the network \cite{krotov2016dense, demircigilModelAssociativeMemory2017a}.
-This leads to a greater separation between partially overlapping memories, thereby reducing the crosstalk, increasing the signal-to-noise ratio, and increasing the probability of successful recall \cite{krotov2023new}.
+This leads to greater separation between partially overlapping memories, thereby reducing crosstalk, increasing the signal-to-noise ratio, and increasing the probability of successful recall \cite{krotov2023new}.

 Most models based on the Hopfield Network are autoassocative, meaning they are designed for the robust storage and recall of individual memories.
 Thus, they are incapable of storing sequences of memories.
 In order to adapt these models to store sequences, one must utilize asymmetric weights in order to drive the network from one activity pattern to the next.
-Many such models use temporally asymmetric Hebbian learning rules to strengthen synaptic connections between neural activity at one time state and the next time state, thereby learning temporal association between patterns in a sequence \cite{sompolinskyTemporalAssociationAsymmetric1986,kleinfeld1988associative,gillettCharacteristicsSequentialActivity2020,jiang2023spectrum,amit1988chimes,gutfreund1988processing}.
+Many such models use temporally asymmetric Hebbian learning rules to strengthen synaptic connections between neural activity at one time state and the next time state, thereby learning temporal association between patterns in a sequence \cite{sompolinskyTemporalAssociationAsymmetric1986,kleinfeld1988associative,gillettCharacteristicsSequentialActivity2020,jiang2023spectrum,amit1988chimes,gutfreund1988processing,farrell2023tempo}.